-- pe areas shall have groundcover that is low maintenance and necessary access for maintenance; [Ord.
-2010-022] - nall be planted along the internal side of the wall to be spaced a eet on center; [Ord.
-2010-022] - e installed in accordance with the standards for medium shrubs, able 7.F.7, Shrub Planting Requirements; and, [Ord.
-2010-022] - ement may be permitted within the buffer on the interior side of ed as a storm-water management system, subject to approval by ent.
+- f) A hedge shall be installed in accordance with the standards for medium shrubs, as specified in Table 7.F.7, Shrub Planting Requirements; and, [Ord.
+2010-022] - g) A drainage easement may be permitted within the buffer on the interior side of the wall to be used as a storm-water management system, subject to approval by Land Development.
 [Ord.
 2010-022]

-xempt from foundation planting requirements, unless stated 2010-022]
+The PRAs shall be exempt from foundation planting requirements, unless stated otherwise herein.
+[Ord.
+2010-022]